memopussle/Clothing-shop-react/README.md

 ### Challenges

-There were a few challenges that I faced while working on this project.
-Mainly they were communications between Nextjs and Sanity and how to query my products list and integrate it with my website.
+My main challenges when building this application are:
+- How to make the cart items update dynamically when users choose the products and quantities.
+- How to fetch cart items to Stripe when users check out.

+#### Solution/ workaround
+- Update the check-out cart: To show items being updated from product page to cart, those components need to share the same states.
+States can be passed around and be updated in different components.
+That's why I used context API - a custom hook that makes states globally without manually passing the props down to each component.

+-  Fetch data to Stripe: although Stripe provides instructions on how to use it for online payment in your app, the instruction only returns 1 product with the exact ID provided.
+But to return the list of chosen products in the cart, I need to think of another way.
+I used the POST method to pass items in the cart as the request body, and then in the Checkout session function, I mapped through each item and displayed the information stored in the line_items variable.

 I hope to implement a few features in the future: A search engine for products, filter and sort features (initially this only works on Firefox but not yet across all internet browsers), and push Stripe purchase payment live.